Saleelvk/Guess-The-Number-Game/README.md

 # guessTheNumber
-its a game to find a hide number
+Its a game to find a hide number